Best practices for using the InDesign Plug-in

 Use our InDesign plug-in to create and upload a print-ready file.

-• The plug-in creates blank templates in the correct size and specs we require.
+• The plug-in creates blank templates in the correct size and specifications which we require.
+All you need to do is add your content.

 • Do not add printer marks of any kind.
 We'll add any necessary marks on the back end.
 If you add marks of your own, they'll appear in your printed book.

-• If you've got an existing InDesign file that wasn't made for Blurb, don't try to re-size it.
+• If you've got an existing InDesign file that wasn't originally designed using Blurb's templates, don't try to re-size it.
 Instead, we recommend manually copying and pasting your content into a blank template made with our plug-in.

 2. Set your InDesign color settings